BigstoneDevelopment/logic-components-addon/README.md

 # Bigstone-logic-components
-All default the Bigstone components for Bigstone Sandbox.
+All logic components in Bigstone Sandbox!